 You may consider writing down your thoughts on paper or doing other relaxing things to help your mind recover.

-You will also need to break ties with the person who has abused you to stop experiencing trauma bond symptoms.
+How to break a trauma bond?
+You will need to break ties with the person who has abused you to stop experiencing trauma bond symptoms over and over again.

 This means all contact, even things that seem innocuous, such as emails or text messages.